 What You Need to Know About Termites

 Termites continue to be an issue in Colorado.
 One out of every three homes in the state is at significant risk of being infested with these pests.
 Termites are very small and similar in size to ants, which often leads to confusion.
-This small ant like insects are broadly divided into three major termite groups, subterranean, drywood, and dampwood.
+These small ant-like insects are broadly divided into three major termite groups, subterranean, dry wood, and damp wood.
 Subterranean is the most common termite in Colorado.
 They cause over $2 billion in damages each year and the Subterranean termite causes 95 percent of all termite damage in North America.

 How to Recognize a Subterranean Termite

-- Workers: No wings, about ¼ inch or less in length and cream, colored.
+- Workers: No wings, about a ¼ inch or less in length and cream, colored.

 - Soldiers: No wings, large mandibles (jaws), termite colony defenders, are creamy-white in color, but their head is often brownish in color.

 They mainly feed on wood.
 You will also find damaged paper, books, insulation, and even swimming pool liners and filtration systems due to termites.
 Also, you can occasionally find them infesting in living trees and shrubs.
 More importantly, they feed on those already dead, which helps with the decay and decomposition.

 The following are common signs of a subterranean termite infestation.
 Therefore, it is recommended that you have a thorough termite inspection of your house.
 Above all, call Beeline Pest Control for a professional trained to detect the sometimes subtle signs of termites.

 - Swarmers: The appearance of a swarm of what you would call “flying ants”, especially near light sources This indicates a nest may be near.

 - Mud Tunnels: Subterranean termites build “mud tubes” in the ground that connect the nest (moisture) to the food source (wood).